joker-b/botzo/_posts/2004-11-28-Twitchy-Eyeballs.md

 <tr><td align="right"><cite>A Man with a Camera</cite></td><td>Nestor Alemendros<td></tr>
 <tr><td align="right">Last half of the <cite>Journal</cite></td><td>Eugene Delacroix<td></tr></table>

-<p>...plus the usual array of photo magazines, computer rags,
+...plus the usual array of photo magazines, computer rags,
 <cite>Game Developer,</cite> ornery web forum postings, travel to
-Las Vegas and Seattle, and a big batch of work to push forward at the office, including multiple tradeshows and an upcoming journey to Europe plus writing on the next book, <cite>GPU Gems 2,</cite> and most-recently a good number of hours spent judging a contest for <a href="http://www.deviantart.com">DeviantArt.</a> Oh yeah, and an election.</p>
+Las Vegas and Seattle, and a big batch of work to push forward at the office, including multiple tradeshows and an upcoming journey to Europe plus writing on the next book, <cite>GPU Gems 2,</cite> and most-recently a good number of hours spent judging a contest for <a href="http://www.deviantart.com">DeviantArt.</a> Oh yeah, and an election.